 The load-settlement behaviour and the load transfer within a CPRF should be monitored for further use by a geotechnical expert.
 The monitoring comprises of geotechnical and geodetic measurements at the new building and also at the adjacent buildings for settlement.
 The monitoring of the contact pressure at the level of raft, axial load in selected piles, settlement at the level of raft, ground water table and pore-pressure may be adopted for important projects.
 The monitoring of a CPRF is an elementary and indispensable component of the safety concept and should be used for the following purposes:

-a) Observational method should be followed for monitoring of the response of CPRF both during and post construction phases for projects of high importance;
+Observational method should be followed for monitoring of the response of CPRF both during and post construction phases for projects of high importance;

-b) Verification of the computational model and the computational approaches;
+Verification of the computational model and the computational approaches;

-c) Detection of possible critical conditions in CPRF system;
+Detection of possible critical conditions in CPRF system;

-d) Examination of the quality assurance during the construction and post construction process; and
+Examination of the quality assurance during the construction and post construction process; and

-e) Examination of distribution of loads may be implemented on piles in centre and edges to capture soil-pile-raft interactions.
+Examination of distribution of loads may be implemented on piles in centre and edges to capture soil-pile-raft interactions.

 The monitoring program should be designed by a geotechnical expert during the design phase depending on importance of the project, complexity of the ground condition and long-term performance.
 Summary of desired instrumentations and their locations should be highlighted in plan as well as sectional view of the foundation layout.